gsa-oes/office-of-evaluation-sciences/_projects/results/2309-abstract.md

 ## Evaluation design
 The program change was evaluated with a cluster randomized trial.
 SAMHSA and the national administrator of the 988 system deployed the updated (treatment) version of the caller experience alongside the existing (control) version on August 3, 2023.
 Calls to 988 were assigned to the updated or existing version based on a randomization over the 10,000 possible sequences of last four digits in the callers’ phone numbers.

-The 988 Suicide and Crisis Lifeline received a total of 456,156 calls during the study period, of which 393,789 calls from 200,253 unique phone numbers were included in the analysis.<sup>6</sup> 196,659 calls were from phone numbers randomly assigned to hear the existing version of the IVR and 197,130 calls were from phone numbers randomly assigned to hear the updated version of the IVR.
+The 988 Suicide & Crisis Lifeline received a total of 456,156 calls during the study period, of which 393,789 calls from 200,253 unique phone numbers were included in the analysis.<sup>6</sup> 196,659 calls were from phone numbers randomly assigned to hear the existing version of the IVR and 197,130 calls were from phone numbers randomly assigned to hear the updated version of the IVR.

 ## Analysis of existing data
 Records of calls and texts to 988 are collected by the national administrator of the 988 system.
 These data indicate when the call or text was initiated, any IVR menu selections (e.g., “2” for Spanish), whether the call was routed to a local call center, duration of the call, whether the call or text was connected to a counselor, and duration of the call after being connected to a counselor.<sup>7</sup> The data do not indicate the content of conversations and no information was used for the study that could identify individual callers.
 We analyzed the outcomes of calls and texts to 988 over four weeks beginning the first full day after implementation of the intervention IVR, from August 4–31, 2023.